hugomods/site/content/docs/bootstrap/config-toggle/index.md

   - HugoMods
 ---

-The `bootstrap/config-toggle` shortcode generates the code blocks in multiple languages from one code base.
+This shortcode generates the code blocks in multiple languages from one code base.
 It is useful for projects that support configuring in multiple languages, such as `TOML`, `JSON` and `YAML`.

 <!--more-->